robertsy/lorenzr/README.md

 ## Description
 The core implementation is in Fortran95, with R functions provided to interface.
 Basic examples are given and assimilation algorithms from *assimilr* are tested.

+This code was not intended as full-fledged package but rather as a quick developing platform for personal ideas concerning data assimilation algorithms.
+If you feel like rewriting it as a package with a better design, please contact me and I would be glad to support you if I have some time.